Kororinpas/kororinpas.github.io/_publications/paper-3.md

 ---
-title: "Attraction is All you Need: Can AI-Predicted Eye-Catching Titles Spell Academic Triumph?"
+title: "Attraction is all you need: The Impact of Eye-Catching Titles on Publication Success and Citation Rates in Economics"
 collection: publications
 permalink: /publication/paper-3
 excerpt: 'Authors: SHEN Zekai'